startupjs/startupjs/packages/startupjs/README.md

 ### `beforeSession`

-Use this hook to execute code before initializing session data.
+The 'beforeSession' hook is called before the session starts on the server.
+It provides an opportunity to perform any operations or set configurations before the server begins handling requests.

 ```jsx
   beforeSession: (expressApp) => {